 They face humans both awful and lovely, as well as the challenges of busy highways, other animals, and the changing seasons.
 Twists of fate see Squirrel become separated from her brother Bone.
 Alone she learns to fend for herself, and along the way makes two friends who in different ways define her fate.

-A story that tugs on your heartstrings and told uniquely from the point of view of Squirrel, it has been described as “beautiful and sweet”.
+A story that tugs on your heartstrings and is told uniquely from the point of view of Squirrel, it has been described as “beautiful and sweet”.

 “Who thought a dog's life could be so interesting?
 It was really sweet listening to Squirrel's story, beautifully narrated.
 One of my favorites, no doubt!”